-Considering the rollout of regulations like the SEC Cybersecurity Rule and updates to the NIST Cybersecurity Framework; governance and Board communication are rightfully recognized for their importance in cybersecurity.
-A CISO is responsible for several cyber risk operations; transparent communication with stakeholders and the Board is critical to operations.
-CISOs and security leaders need to establish regular rapport with leaders to align security operations with business objectives and continue to get executive buy-in.
+A CISO is responsible for several cyber risk operations, and transparent communication with stakeholders and the Board is now more critical than ever.
+CISOs and security leaders must build regular rapport with leadership to align security operations with business objectives, support responsible innovation, and maintain executive buy-in amid accelerated digital transformation.

-Part of establishing communication between cyber and business is the ability to centralize and translate cyber risk data into easy-to-understand visualizations in business terms.
+Part of establishing communication between cyber and business is centralizing and translating cyber risk data into easy-to-understand visualizations in business terms.
 A CISO board report can be vastly improved with a cybersecurity dashboard that condenses the most critical technical information and delivers data-backed insights to drive decision-making.

 While several dashboards are available on the market, we’ll dive into the essential features, explore different types of dashboards, and equip you with the knowledge to make a confident choice.
-This blog will be your lighthouse, illuminating the path to the best cyber security dashboards for your specific needs.
+This blog will be your lighthouse, illuminating the path to the best dashboard for CISOs to deliver cybersecurity metrics.

 Understanding the Types of Cyber Security Dashboards